bahrus/xtal-in/README.md

 > **In general, don't bubble events unless they are semantically meaningful.** For example, *changed* is not a very semantically
 > meaningful event, whereas *document-opened* would be.
 Non-semantic events can leak up and another element may accidentally handle them.

-Adding an event handler to an element, whose sole purpose is to bubble the event up with a different name, is a rather insulting task for the powerful and sophisticated JavaScript language to handle.
+Adding an event listener to an element, whose sole purpose is to bubble the event up with a different name, is a rather insulting task for the powerful and sophisticated JavaScript language to handle.
 JavaScript should only be bothered with important stuff, like reinventing the browser in an immutable abstraction layer that can time travel recursively.

 If a developer is looking at markup, and sees an event handler, and, heart beating in anticipation of what spectacular logic will be found there, finds that it is just reposting the event with a different name, can we fault the developer for asking if this is living, and making a mid-life career move?

-This packages contains multiple elements that enable declaratively currying, as well as generating, events easy.
+This packages contains multiple elements that enable declaratively currying, as well as generating, events easily.

 A number of elements, starting with prefix "xtal-in-*" serve as *sources* of events.